ossf/osv-schema/schema.md

 - Within the `1.0.0` to `1.*` range, anything prior to `1.0.2` is affected.
 - Within the `3.0.0` to `3.*` range, anything prior to `3.2.5` is affected.

-While the algorithm outputs the same result for the both representations, the one with the "limit" makes it more explicit which version branches are explicitly known.
+While the evaluation algorithm outputs the same result for both representations, the one with the "limit" makes it more explicit which version branches are known.

-For git ranges, `limit` has more implications for the evaluation algorithm.
+For git ranges, `limit` has more implications for the result of the evaluation algorithm.
 Take the following git commit graph and git range:

 ![git graph](images/git_graph.png)